Scotch (adjective): Usage

-In modern current British usage, in England as in Scotland, the general term for things from or pertaining to Scotland is Scottish.
+In modern current usage in England, the general term for things from or pertaining to Scotland is Scottish.
 Scots is used for the Scots language and Scots law, although one increasingly hears it used of people and organisations, especially in newspaper articles.
-Scotch remains in use in only a few specific cases.
-'Scotch terrier' was once one of these legacy uses, but has increasingly been replaced with Scottish terrier.
+Scotch remains in use in specific cases, including in the Scots language: Scotch and English (a game), Scotch fiddle (itchiness), Scotch mile and Scotch ell (measures), and many other examples; see the Scots Dialect Dictionary (1911), compiled by Alexander Warrack, M.A., and republished by Waverley Books (2000).
+Otherwise, there are good indicators that the use of Scotch has become a shibboleth.
+Early versions of dictionaries produced in Burns's wake in the 19th century had titles such as A Dictionary of the Scotch Dialect of the Lowlands and modern place-names now written as "Scots," such as Scotstarvit and Scotscalder.
+Scotch Corner survives as a place-name in England.
+Scotch Terrier has increasingly been replaced with Scottish Terrier.
 Only in Ulster, especially in County Donegal (chiefly in East Donegal and Inishowen) and County Tyrone (especially in rural West Tyrone), is the term Scotch still widely used.

 Scotland was one of the first countries in the world to introduce compulsory education for all children in 1696, administered in each parish by the Kirk.
 When the British government eventually chose to centralise and regulate the system in 1872, the Scottish school system was initially placed under a "Scotch Education Department" with offices in London.
 In 1918, as a result of objections from within Scotland, the department was moved to Edinburgh and renamed the Scottish Education Department.
 This reflects the linguistic preferences of modern Scotland.

 In 1965, the historian A.J.P.
 Taylor wrote in his Preface to English History 1914–1945: "Some inhabitants of Scotland now call themselves Scots and their affairs Scottish.
 They are entitled to do so.
 The English word for both is Scotch, just as we call les français the French and Deutschland Germany.
 Being English, I use it."

-"Scots" is the modern preferred usage in all levels of society in Scotland, but occasional use of "Scotch" in varieties of the Scots language continues with terms such as Scotch and English (a game), Scotch fiddle (itchiness), Scotch mile and ell (measures) and many other examples (see the Scots Dialect Dictionary compiled by Alexander Warrack M.A.
-(1911) republished by Waverley Books 2000).
-There are other good indicators that the use of "Scotch" has been "whitewashed out" and become a shibboleth.
-Early versions of dictionaries produced in Burns' wake in the 19th century had titles such as "A Dictionary of the Scotch Dialect of the Lowlands" and modern place names now written as "Scots" e.g., Scotstarvit and Scotscalder existed in previous incarnations as "Scotch".
-Scotch Corner survives as a place-name in England.

-In a reminiscence on his early training as an advocate in Edinburgh, Sir Walter Scott describes the law as "Scotch Law" some four times and as "Scots Law" just once.
-By the 1840s, other writers were using the phrase "Scots law", and this usage is now standard (although not universal) world-wide.
-Scots law reports in the nineteenth century show frequent judicial usage of 'Scotch' as referring to people; by the turn of that century, and since, practically no examples (other than by English judges) can be discovered.

-In 1978, the song "Scotch Machine" by the pan-European group Voyage was released in the UK as "Scots Machine".
+Likewise, the first edition of John Kenneth Galbraith's The Scotch, illustrated by Samuel H. Bryant, was published in the UK under two alternative titles: as Made to Last and The Non-potable Scotch: A Memoir of the Clansmen in Canada.
+Galbraith's account of his boyhood environment in Elgin County in southern Ontario was added in 1963.
+He considered it his finest piece of writing.